garethslinn/chrome-extension/README.md

     - Click "Select Folder" (or "Open" depending on your OS).

 5. **Verify the Extension:**
-    - You should see your extension listed on the Extensions page with the name "My First Chrome Extension."
+    - You should see your extension listed on the Extensions page with the name "Chrome Extension."

 ## Usage